BY: KEITH STEINBAUM

 After a temperamental meltdown on stage, Sean Hightower, a regretful and resentful “one-hit wonder” rock musician hoping for a comeback, returns to his girlfriend’s condo seeking comfort from the woman he loves.
 But after letting himself in, he discovers her naked body on the bed, murdered from a bullet to the head.
 When the police detective arrives and sees the two taped pieces of paper on the wall with the word, “hello,” on one and “goodbye,” on the other, he realizes that the renowned serial killer, The Beatles Song Murderer, has struck again.
 In the days that follow, he reaches another conclusion—the Beatles Song Murderer is probably somebody Sean knows.
 Now the detective needs Sean’s help to find the killer.

 TAYLOR JONES SAYS: In You Say Goodbye by Keith Steinbaum, Sean Hightower, an aging, “one-hit,” rock star, returns home from work one night to find his girlfriend murdered.
 Sean doesn’t take it well, spiraling down into depression and even contemplating suicide.
-But a chance encounter with a neighbor girl suffering from cancer changes Sean’s perspective and makes him determined to help the detectives find his girlfriend’s killer, the only clue to his identity being the words to a Beatles’ song left on the wall above the bed where she was raped and murdered.
+But a chance encounter with a neighbor girl suffering from cancer changes Sean’s perspective and makes him determined to help the detective find his girlfriend’s killer, the only clue to his identity being the words to a Beatles’ song left on the wall above the bed where she was murdered.
 As Sean begins investigating the men close to his girlfriend, he unwittingly places his own life in danger.

 With wonderful characters, plenty of tension and suspense, and a number of twists and turns, Steinbaum has crafted a worthy addition to the mystery genre.
 A great read.